dhivyx/perfumy-react/README.md

 # Perfumy React

 A basic React.js website built to practise and strengthen my frontend development skills.
-This project serves as a learning exercise using core React concepts such as components, props, state, and hooks.
+This project serves as a learning exercise using core React concepts such as components.

 ## 🚀 Features